RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and

 \section{Architecting the Processor Components}

-To adapt the general purpose processors to the opportunities and bottlenecks of M3D systems, we analyze the design trade-offs of the cache hierarchy (\sect{\ref{sec:arch-caches}}) and the cores (\sect{\ref{sec:arch-cores}}) in a general-purpose M3D system.
-Table~\ref{table:structure} summarizes \romnum{i}~the key structures in different pipeline stages studied in this work, \romnum{ii}~the key analyzed aspect of each structure, and \romnum{iii}~a pointer (Ptr.) to the relevant sections.
+To design general-purpose processors based on the new opportunities and shifted bottlenecks of M3D-based systems, we analyze the design trade-offs of the cache hierarchy (\sect{\ref{sec:arch-caches}}) and cores (\sect{\ref{sec:arch-cores}}) in M3D.
+Table~\ref{table:structure} summarizes \romnum{i}~the key structures analyzed in this work, in different stages of \omf{an out-of-order superscalar} processor core pipeline, \romnum{ii}~the key analyzed aspect of each structure, and \romnum{iii}~a pointer to the relevant sections.